 Distinguished Seminar Series

-The seminars will be widely advertised and it is expected that they will be attended by students and faculty members of other departments of the university as well as those in the School.
-Talks directed at a general computing audience, covering either the latest advances or general area introductions by excellent speakers are sought.
-The format for each seminar will be a 45-minute lecture followed by a 15-minute Q&A period.
+The seminars are widely advertised and are usually attended by students and faculty from other departments as well as those in the School.
+Talks are directed at a general computing audience, covering either the latest advances or general area.
+Each seminar begins with a 45-minute lecture followed by a 15-minute Q&A period.
 Individual and group meetings may be arranged between the speaker and interested students and faculty members.